The next time you bite into a cheesy stuffed crust pizza at your local Dominos or Pizza Hut, you might want to thank the federal government.

 So why, you may ask, are the feds subsidizing such monstrosities?

 Turns out, the national cheese stockpile is a glaring example of how the federal government’s addiction to subsidies has gotten drastically out of hand.
 In the case of the cheese mountain, we have the Clinton administration to thank.
-In the 1990s, the feds helped create a promotional organization called Dairy Management Inc. The trade group began collecting dues from cheese producers.
+In the 1990s, the feds helped create a promotional organization called Dairy Management Inc. This trade group began collecting dues from cheese producers.
 Today, Dairy Management Inc. raises more than $140 million a year in revenue — money that subsidizes our cheese mountain.

 Because nothing says America like moldy globs of wasted cheddar.
 And deep-fried cheesy Cheetos, apparently.